House of European History: Temporary exhibitions

 The House of European History's programme also includes a yearly temporary exhibition that provides the opportunity to expand upon or extend the themes and periods from the permanent exhibition.
 This allows for different or innovative types of exhibitions and varied content, in ways that are attractive to different audiences.
 As with the permanent exhibition, these temporary exhibitions take a transnational and interdisciplinary approach.
 They are in four languages (English, French, German and Dutch).
-The temporary exhibitions so far have been: